Long before football blogging became commonplace and banal, Davy Lane wrote about football politics as a fan. Brilliantly.

 It is less clear how instrumental new media is in the lives of Moçambicans outside the capital.
 The riots did not spread, mostly.
 Local academics and commentators on both State television (M-TV) and Commercial broadcaster (STV) suggested this was because they were less connected.
 The relatively robust local press reported isolated skirmishes and a handful of arrests in Beira, Nampula and the new boom town, Tete, but otherwise provincial Moçambique was probably less organized, though no less angry.

 My experience of provincial Moçambique suggests increasing convergence, however.
-Long distance Chappas rides up and down the country skirting past Chinese labourers and Cashew merchants and miles from any significant urban centres was a surprisingly connected experience.
+Long distance Chappas rides up and down the country skirting past Chinese laborers and Cashew merchants and miles from any significant urban centers was a surprisingly connected experience.
 I regularly exchanged SMS with friends and don’t recall ever seeing less than two bars on my phone.
 Anyone who has taken the Fung Wah Bus between Boston and New York and lost connectivity in Connecticut will appreciate the comparison.
 Suffice to say, red and white signal towers trump McBillboards in Moçambique.

 As an aside, it is also worth noting that capital is rapidly matching convergence in the provinces.
 Gas stations and Automated Teller Machines have popped up in random places quicker than guide book editors can return proofs and Chinese tarmac can dry.
 With Australian and Brazilian coal conglomerates setting up shop in Tete, and the Norwegians striking oil off the coast of Pemba, the first such discovery anywhere along the coast of East Africa, you can expect provincial Moçambique to soon be at the forefront of any future manifestations of social upheaval.
 But for now, and despite Moçambique being one of the fastest growing economies in Africa (6.9% last time I checked), it remains a predominately rural entity and such talk of social media needs to be placed in the perspective than 80-90% of all Moçambicans do not have regular access to electricity, let alone Foursquare and the rest.